twilson63/ngQuickStart/readme.md

   };
 ```

-Now, we need to wire the `$scope.search` function to our view (HTML Template).
+Now, we need to wire up the `$scope.search` function to our view (HTML Template).
 All we have to do is add a `ng-click` directive to the `button` element.

 ``` html
 <button class="btn" ng-click="search(query)">search</button>
 ```

-And we have to modify our `ng-bind` attribute in the `span` element enclosed in the `li` element to display the text from each tweet.
+And we have to modify our `ng-bind` attribute in the `span` element enclosed in the `li` element
+to display the text from each tweet.

 ``` html
 <span ng-bind="item.text"></span>